joelagnel/joelfernandes.org/_posts/2026-08-01-turning-the-temperature-up-on-softmax.md

 ## Wrapping up

-Three things worth carrying away:
+Three takeaways from this article:

 1. Softmax ignores the absolute size of the logits and responds only to the differences between them.
 2. Because of the exponent, those differences are amplified.
 A gap of `d` becomes a probability ratio of `exp(d)`.